-Participants will be asked to return unused Molnupiravir to the PC-CTU via pre-paid courier, which will be documented in accountability logs.
-After a final reconciliation of drug accountability records and authorisation by the sponsor or delegate, unused trial medication at the PC-CTU and Vertical Pharma Resources Ltd will be disposed of in line with local SOPs.
+Participants will be asked to return unused Molnupiravir to the PC-CTU via pre-paid envelope or to confirm destruction of medication via a pharmacy or other methods outlined in the master protocol and trial risk assessment.
+The method of return or destruction will be documented in accountability logs.
+After a final reconciliation of drug accountability records and authorisation by the sponsor or delegate, unused trial medication at the PC-CTU and Vertical Pharma Resources

+Ltd will be disposed of in line with local SOPs.
 Unused trial medication may be destroyed by an authorised third party.